fl4p/batmon-ha/README.md

   add-on log.
 * Set MQTT user and password.
 MQTT broker is usually `core-mosquitto`.
 * `concurrent_sampling` tries to read all BMSs at the same time (instead of a serial read one after another).
 This can increase sampling rate for more timely-accurate data.
 Might cause Bluetooth connection issues.
 * `keep_alive` will never close the bluetooth connection.
 Use for higher sampling rate.
-You will not be able to connect to the BMS from your phone anymore.
+You will not be able to connect to the BMS from your phone anymore while the add-on is running.

 ## Links

 * [dalybms: similar add-on](https://github.com/MindFreeze/dalybms)